vesuxyz/docs/docs/developers/core/pool.md

 sidebar_position: 2
 ---

 The `Pool` contract implements the state and logic of a single pool instance.
-User's deposits and debt in a pool are managed in this specific `Pool` instance.
+Users' deposits and debt in a pool are managed in this specific `Pool` instance.
 It allows users to retrieve and manage their positions and curators to change the pool configuration and claim fees.

 On this page, we discuss the `Pool`'s main storage variables and external functions.